wso2/docs-choreo-dev/en/developer-docs/docs/api-management/lifecycle-management.md

 When you create a new version of an API, it directly affects the lifecycle state of existing versions:

-- **Minor version upgrades** (e.g., v1.0 → v1.1): Publishing the new minor version automatically **deprecates** the previous minor version under the same major version.
-The deprecated version is replaced in the Developer Portal.
-Only the latest minor version is visible.
-This action is **irreversible** — the previous minor version cannot be restored to the Published state.
+- **Minor version upgrades** (e.g., v1.0 → v1.1): When a new minor version is published, it becomes the default version shown in the Developer Portal under that major version.
+The previous minor version remains accessible and can be invoked using its version-specific endpoint URL.

 - **Major version upgrades** (e.g., v1 → v2): Both major versions appear as **separate entries** in the Developer Portal.
 The older major version remains in its current lifecycle state and is not automatically deprecated.

-!!! warning "Important"
+!!! note
-    Creating a minor version has an irreversible effect on the previous minor version's lifecycle.
-Before creating a new minor version, ensure you no longer need the previous minor version to be in the Published state.
-If you need both versions available simultaneously, use a major version upgrade instead.
+    If you need to invoke an older minor version, you can use the endpoint URL with the specific minor version (e.g., `/v1.0` instead of `/v1`).

 ## Manage the lifecycle of an API